orhanayd/nope-id/README.md

 - **Bitwise Operations**: Uses `& mask` for fast alphabet index mapping
 - **Pre-cached Generators**: Common functions like `slugId()` and `shortId()` use cached generators
 - **Zero Dependencies**: No external library overhead

 ---

+## Disclaimer

+While nope-id uses cryptographically secure random number generators (`crypto.getRandomValues`) and implements security best practices, **no software can guarantee 100% randomness or absolute security**.
+The quality of randomness ultimately depends on the underlying operating system's entropy source.

+For extremely high-security applications (e.g., cryptographic keys, long-term secrets), consider using dedicated cryptographic libraries that have undergone formal security audits.

+nope-id is provided "as is" without warranty of any kind.
+Always evaluate whether it meets your specific security requirements.

+---